folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 ## Settings \> Users \> Transfer criteria

+The **Transfer Criteria** section contains many sections to allow for a wide variety of criteria to be configured.
 Use this information to configure the criteria for transferring accounts.
 For more information about transfer accounts, see [Settings \> Users \> Transfer accounts](#settings--users--transfer-accounts).

 ### Scheduling

 The **Scheduling** dropdown allows you to configure the frequency of the transfer process.
 If you want to run the transfer manually, you can skip this section.

-The following options are available:
+The following options and suboptions are available:
 - Never(run manually)
 - Hours
      - Hours between runs